All Episodes

 You know, should an all-black, an all-black club only allow black members?

-You know, we're all black university.
+You know, all black university.

 What if there's a historical black university and they only accept black kids?

-we can do this discrimination we'll call it segregation uh I don't want to say it's necessarily discriminatory because I think in some cases it's just not I don't think the people were like were who did that event I was telling you about at the college.
+I don't think the people were like, were who did that event I was telling you about at the college.

-I don't think they were sitting there thinking, you know, we have to hate on on white people.
+I don't think they were sitting there thinking, you know, we have to hate on white people.

-This is about about diversity.
+This is about diversity.

 Raising awareness is about right.

-So the question is is segregation is that acceptable in any way?
+So the question is, is segregation, is that acceptable in any way?

-You know, we've gone through for years saying no, no, but maybe it is maybe in certain scenarios, maybe again, you know, like I said, with um you know is it would it be um discriminatory if um you know I I started a a Bible study group and an atheist you know wanted to you know apply for a job to be secretary of the group or something or wanted to be you know want to sit in on the group now it's a bad example because as a Christian I would say sure yeah come on in listen well let me show you show
+Maybe in certain scenarios, maybe, again, like I said, with, would it be discriminatory if, you know, I started a Bible study group and an atheist, you know, wanted to, you know, apply for a job to be secretary of the group or something or wanted to be, you know, want to sit in on the group.

-you what I'm talking about.
+Show you what I'm talking about.

-Do you think I mean it seems to me that the free market might have corrected that problem if it was just given a little bit more time.
+Do you think, I mean, it seems to me that the free market might have corrected that problem if it was just given a little bit more time.

-Well and I mean it's not just not just uh segregation of who can be there it's segregation of of who can sit where and who can order what and who has to pay what you know um I let me put it this way.
+Well, and I mean, it's not just not just segregation of who can be there, it's segregation of who can sit where and who can order what and who has to pay what.

 What we've seen the free market do for the last two or three years doesn't give me as much hope.